Health Insurance Requirements for International Students

 Your insurance plan must pay at least 75% of covered medical expenses (including mental health coverage) for both inpatient (stay at an inpatient facility/hospital) and outpatient (doctor's office, outpatient department of a hospital or ambulatory surgery center) services.

 Even after you pay the deductible, an insurance plan will usually cover only a percentage of your medical expenses.
-For example, if the policy pays 75%, you would need to pay the remaining 25% (coinsurance/copayment).
+For example, if the plan pays 75%, you would need to pay the remaining 25% (coinsurance/copayment).

 Repatriation of remains coverage to your home country = at least $25,000 US